Electrical Muscle Stimulation Training

 EMS training helps you to build lean muscle, which in turn speeds up your metabolism, helping you to burn fat.
 Through EMS training, specific areas of the body can also be targeted, including the abdominals and any other problem areas.
 But nutrition matters, too – if you combine EMS with a healthy eating plan, you’ll be sure to get the best possible results.

-A 20-minute EMS training session is equal to 4-5 hours of a conventional strength training session.
+A 20-minute EMS training session is equal to up to 3 conventional training sessions.
 During your workout, electrical impulses are delivered to your muscles, stimulating deep muscle fibres.
 This leads to increased muscle mass and an improvement in strength and power, without risk of injury to joints or ligaments.

 EMS can be used to repair and strengthen muscles and joints.
 It’s ideal for anyone recovering from injury, as it targets muscles without straining joints or tendons.